Community Issues & Advocacy

 Accountability for elected Officials

-Since being elected in 2020, MPP Stephen Blais has been pushing for reforms to the Municiple Act to hold elected officeials accountable for egriogous behavious.
+Since being elected in 2020, MPP Stephen Blais has been pushing for reforms to the Municiple Act to hold elected officials accountable for egriogous behavious.

 Community Safety